CaptainVincent/dotfiles/README.md

 And below will describe how I make them work together.

 **First, add symbolic link and physical file both into chezmoi**
+> According my dotfiles are used by mackup, too.
+And mackup will make them as symbolic links in $HOME path, so I can't directly add them into `chezmoi`.

 For example:
 ```bash
 chezmoi add ~/.zshrc $(readlink ~/.zshrc)
 ```

-**And then I sed all symbolic link paths from absolute path to relative path like this**
+**And then I sed all symbolic link paths from absolute path to relative path follow below command**

 ```bash
 chezmoi cd
 find . -name 'symlink*' -print0 | xargs -0 sed -i "" "s|${HOME//\//\\/}|\$HOME|g"
 ```

-**Finally, use this script relink to the real home path on apply target**
+**Finally, use this script `relink_chezmoi2mackup.sh` relink to the real home path on apply target**
-> Because chezmoi not support `$HOME` env virable as I think so I need relink it.
+> Because chezmoi not support `$HOME` env variable as I think so I need relink it.

 ```bash
 #!/bin/bash